 You can also purchase a liner from a retailer and find a local installer.
 Replacing a tub liner is not a job that most experts recommend tackling as a do-it-yourselfer as it requires a great deal of care and skill to be sure a tight seal is achieved.
 Most tub liner retailers, if they don't handle installation themselves, work with or can recommend local installers.

 An acrylic liner will last longer than a refinished tub, but it's more expensive, and the process is more time-consuming.
 A professional will photograph and precisely measure your tub, then send that information to the liner manufacturer (some have hundreds of sizes and shapes on hand, but there's a possibility you'll need to have one custom-made).
 About four to six weeks later, the liner will arrive and the professional will install it over the old tub.
 The acrylic liner will be about a quarter-inch thick and weigh about 35 pounds -- there's a possibility that you'll need plumbing work to extend the drain.
-You should be able to use the tub that night.
-Maintenance will be identical to a standard acrylic bathtub.
+Simpler jobs take only one day, others may require two days of work.
+After the job is done, maintenance is identical to a standard acrylic bathtub.

 If you do opt to use a professional for either of these types of bathtub rejuvenation, be sure to ask for local references, consult friends and acquaintances that have had similar work done, or read online reviews.
 You should also find out what type of warranty coverage is provided -- three years to five years is standard on tub liners with professional installation.